Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Results and Discussion

 \subsection{Regression}

-Due the classification approach seems to be very difficult for the first networks designs and the other machine learning algorithms.
-We propose a second approach where we design a specific network for some principal parameters, and at the same time, keep the idea of use other regression algorithm to compare the results.
-In this context we select the random forest regressor as a good staring point, because the problem include multiple features in a many to one problem.
+In the context of fitting a stellar spectrum, classification can be a good approach since the algorithm tries to find the closest model, and then, we can establish the physical parameters.
+According to the results in the last section, the classification task seems to be not as accurate as we expect with the current models and features we are using, such that, we propose a second approach where we design a specific network for some principal parameters, and at the same time, keep the idea of using the random forest regressor to compare the results, because the problem include multiple features in a many to one problem.
 On Table \ref{tab: RFR Results} we show the results for this algorithm.

-As we can see in Table \ref{tab: MLB LSTM}, the second version of the LSTM network that has more layers has better results in general, but as expected needs more processor time to be trained.
-Even the results for the training and test apparently showed good performance for version II of the LSTM structure, when we try to fit the models in the extra test data set, non of the three different ANNs predicts more than 15 spectrums in an exact way.
+As we can see in Table \ref{tab: MLB LSTM}, the second version of the LSTM network that has twice the internal layers has better results in general, but as expected needs more processor time to be trained.
+Even though the results for the training and test apparently showed good performance for version II of the LSTM structure, when we try to fit the models in the extra test data set, none of the three different ANNs predicts more than 15 spectrums in an exact way.
 That can mean that these specific networks are not truly trained and we can not make predictions and fit spectra that are not in the dataset that is not in contact with the ANNs.
 Because of that, right now we are exploring different structures of ANNs and identify new lines that we can measure in order to make bigger discrimination of the different types of models.

-At this point, it is important to mention that we are working on the TensorFlow back-end and also using the Keras library as most of the works nowadays and using the parallel version of this back-end to optimized the processes of build, train and test the different ANNs version.
-Also, the distribution of the parameters that define the total spectra in the database are shown in Table \ref{tab: Total parameters}.
+Because in the regression task the algorithms need the physical parameters to learn and predict, the distribution of the parameters that define the total space covered by the database are shown in Table \ref{tab: Total parameters}.
 Even we use different structures of ANNs, the overall time needed to train the networks are pretty similar from one to another.
 One reason to this behavior and that is also a intentional decision, was to use similar epochs and batch sizes, in order to get consistent results.

 For the regression approach, we show in Tables \ref{tab: Results RF Regressor} and \ref{tab: Results RNN Regressions}, and Figures \ref{fig: HR RFR} and \ref{fig: HR RNNR} some of the results using the network with the best performance overall and the Random Forest Regressor as a comparative non-network algorithm.
 For the RNN as we expect from the accuracy results, the predicted parameters are very accurate for the top 5 models, but we saw that the best 4 are models with a very low level of noise, meanwhile, the results from the RFR shows different levels of noise for the top 5 with less error.
 In order to have a different analysis we take the top 5 models predicted with less error with a S/N different to 100, that we show in Table \ref{tab: Results RNN Regression None 100}.